 6.3 It is expected that the roles and contributions of collaborators and other supporters of the research projects will be acknowledged within any published outputs.
-This extends to acknowledging the support from the research sponsor, if it is appropriate to do so.
-This should apply when publishing research findings and whenever making a statement regarding the research.
-Failure to properly acknowledge all
+This

-An output is defined as any form of publication (e.g. journal article, book, book chapter, monograph, thesis, research report) or any other published artefact created as a result of the undertaking of research.
+4 An output is defined as any form of publication (e.g. journal article, book, book chapter, monograph, thesis, research report) or any other published artefact created as a result of the undertaking of research.